HikeInWhistler.com

 Russet Lake Hiking Trail Map

-Russet Lake is a beautiful place to camp.
-There is also an outhouse and a beautiful stream that runs along the massive camping area.
+Russet Lake is a great place to camp at the end of the lake with a beautiful stream that runs along the camping area.
 There are no tent platforms but over a dozen tent clearings.
 There is a considerable amount of exploring available in the valley around Russet Lake.
 The Fissile is a difficult but very feasible hike from Russet Lake.
 Below Russet Lake is a very accessible glacier as well as a bonanza of glacier formed landscape features, inviting hours of interesting exploration.
 Above Russet Lake there is a beautiful snow covered ridge that commands incredible views all around and if you have the energy makes for a spectacular tent site.

 Russet Lake Map v20